Skip to main content

 You can issue a certificate with any provider.
 If you use Servercore DNS hosting, you can quickly issue a Let’s Encrypt certificate, but you must manually add the certificate after each Let’s Encrypt renewal.

-A certificate is added at the country level: it will only work for buckets hosted in the region of the selected country.
+The certificate is added at the country level: it will only work for buckets hosted in the selected country's region.
+A single certificate cannot be used in multiple projects.

-One certificate can be active for a single domain.
-If multiple certificates are added for a domain, the last uploaded one will be active.
-If the active certificate is deleted or expires, the previous one will be automatically activated, provided it has not expired.
+Only one certificate can be active for a single domain.
+If multiple certificates are added for a domain, the last one uploaded will be active.
+If the active certificate is deleted or its validity period expires, the previous one will be automatically activated, provided it has not expired.

 TLS Protocol